EvickaStudio/Moodle-Mate/README.md

 systemMessage = "YOUR SYSTEM PROMPT HERE, EXAMPLE IN config_example.ini" ; Set GPT model, standard gpt-3.5-turbo model = gpt-3.5-turbo
+; If fake open set to 1 then the bot uses the fakeopen api to generate the summary fakeopen = 1
 ; If summary with GPT on set to 1, else 0 summary = 1
 ```